hosseinoliabak/cisco/Routing/02_transport_layer.md

      |          data octets ...
      +---------------- ...
 ```
+### TCP Starvation/UDP Dominance
+* UDP is unaware of bandwidth, delay, and packet loss.
+What if it consumes all bandwidth of the link?
+* Consequence for TCP:
+  * Starvation
+  * Higher latency
+  * Lower throughput
+* Solution:
+  * Place TCP and UDP into separate QoS classes.
+You can either limit the
+  UDP flows or you could even give the TCP flows a minimum bandwidth guarantee
 ## Real Time Transport Protocol (RTP)
 * A generic protocol for real time applications such as voice and video
   * Uses UDP and acts as an interface between user application and transport